winlinvip/ai-translation/README.md

 * FFmpeg or OBS: Ingest audio stream.
 * SRS: Convert audio stream to HLS.
-* Whisper or K2: ASR to convert audio to text.
+* Whisper: ASR to convert audio to text.
 * Fairseq or GPT: Translate text to multiple languages.

 ## FFmpeg